-But this ought to fall victim to the same coordination problems.
+But this raises a coordination problem.
 After all, suppose you are a rich person who makes $1 million per year.
 You would like the government to cut federal taxes on the wealthy from 40% down to 30%, which would save you $100,000 per year.
 One might think you would be willing to spend up to $100,000 to effect this goal.

 But in fact it requires the concerted effort of all the rich people across the country to make this happen.
 A single $100,000 donation isn’t going to change federal level policy in such a spectacular way.
 Realistically your effort will be a drop in a bucket that your entire class needs to contribute to.

-Once again we encounter free rider problems.
+So we should expect free rider problems.
 Suppose a representative of the Rich People’s Union asks for a $10,000 donation to fight for lower taxes.
 There are hundreds of thousands of rich people, so you’re pretty sure your one donation isn’t going to push anything over the edge one way or the other.
 Supposing the tax cut goes through, you will get the same benefit whether you donated or not; supposing it doesn’t, you won’t gain anything either way.
 It’s easy to see that in either case the rational self-interested thing to do is to refuse to donate.

 There are a couple of rare exceptions to this.
 If you are Bill Gates and make a billion dollars a year, so that you would gain $100 million from the tax cut, it might be worth bribing the necessary legislators all on your own, on the grounds that if something needs to be done right you had better do it yourself.
 Likewise, if you’re Exxon Mobil or the Koch brothers, then you might be a big enough chunk of the target population for certain specific environmental regulations that it’s worth using your own money to fight it whether or not others join in.